AppsComTr/Spaceship/README.md

 	`TickInterval` is optional.
 If designed game is a real time game, should contains a valid value in ms format.
 This is used to define interval between running of game loops.

 Here you can see an example very basic real time game.
-This game is designed for two player.
+This game is designed for two players.
 Players can attack the boss concurrently.
-When the boss monster is killed, the last hit wins and the game is finished.
+When the boss monster is killed, the user hit last wins and the game is finished.

 ```go
 type RTGame struct {}